danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/gitlab_dotcom/xf/gitlab_dotcom_xf.md

+{% docs gitab_dotcom_create_activation_events %}

+This model provides a summary of relevant activation events for Create Stage coming from gitlab_dotcom database.
+A summary of all activation events is at the moment defined in this issue.

+From gitlab_dotcom database, at the moment we track the following events:

+* comment on a snippet
+* comment on a merge request
+* open a merge request

+{% enddocs %}

+{% docs gitlab_dotcom_group_audit_events_monthly%}

+This model provides a summary of the audit_events table at the granularity of one row per group per month.

+In months where a group does not record any audit events, a row will still be created with a count of zero.

+Audit events are often used as a proxy for user activity, so this model allows for convenient Monthly Active Group calculations without having to query the entire audit_events table.

+This model provides `group_created_at_month` and `months_since_creation_date` columns to allow for easy cohort and retention analysis.

+{% enddocs %}

 {% docs gitlab_dotcom_gitlab_issues_requests %}

 This model enables product managers to surface which issue has been requested by potential prospects and current customers.
 The final model creates a table where each row is unique tuple of a `issue_id` and a `sfdc_account_id`.